Nature meets education at Edgecomb private school

 Inman highlighted the pride in students’ eyes as they share what they learned outdoors or when her own children recount their findings at the dinner table.

-“Hands-on learning sparks academic curiosity,” said Inman.
-“Students are attuned to how the soil feels and the temperature of the air … Those small details matter when forming memories.
-In the past kids have made ceramics out of riverbank bud, creating a museum on the playground to show off their creations.
+“Hands-on learning sparks academic curiosity,” Inman said.
+“Students are attuned to how the soil feels and the temperature of the air. … Those small details matter when forming memories.
+In the past, kids have made ceramics out of riverbank bud, creating a museum on the playground to show off their creations.
 That kind of joy from unplanned experiences makes for the best traditions.”

 Inman credited the outdoor classroom’s success to the educators, “who come with decades of knowledge and the ability to adapt on the fly,” and the school’s style of teaching the same topics simultaneously to all students.
 She emphasized the importance of nature-based play at every age, claiming it not only strengthens neurological pathways but equips young leaders with the necessary skills for the future.

-“We aren’t explicitly saying ‘this is valuable,’ we’re letting students come to that conclusion themselves,” said Inman.
+“We aren’t explicitly saying ‘this is valuable,’ we’re letting students come to that conclusion themselves,” Inman said.
 “Everything the next generation does will be impacted by climate change.
 Fostering that connection to nature at a young age benefits our emerging scientists, architects, economists and linguists.”

 The benefits of experiential learning